Moving your pet to anywhere in the world

 Pet transport service costs

 We can provide relocation costs and arrange the shipment.
-We can assist during all steps that you will need to take in order for us to relocate your pet safely to a new home.
+Moreover, we’ll be making sure to assist and guarantee you that your pets relocate safely to their new home.

 When do you want your pet to travel?

 Note: it is preferable to ship your pet on week days, as full staff will be on duty making liaison easier along the route.

 Transport of snub nose dogs, such as boxers, pugs, bulldogs and Pekinese, during the Summer is not recommended.
 These animals have difficulty in maintaining a normal body temperature.

-Some airlines restrict the number of animals on a flight so the more advance notice you give us, the better we will be able to plan the travel.
+Some airlines restrict the number of animals on a flight.
+Moreover, we recommend that you notify us in advance to better plan the travel.